getinstancemz/listingtools/README.md

 renum.php <dir>
 ```

 > **CAUTION** When run in anger (ie without flags to suppress or redirect output) this command acts recursively on the given directory, potentially altering many files.
-Never run this on a files that cannot easily be rolled back to a previous state.
+Never run this on a repository that cannot easily be rolled back to a previous state.

 #### Arguments
 | **Argument** | **Description** | **Required?** |